Skip to Main Content

 What are Scholarly Articles and Where do I Find Them?

 Scholarly articles are papers written by (usually multiple) experts in a subject and published in academic journals.
 The experts submit the papers they have written to be published in academic journals.
-These papers focus on specific topics.
-They may be written about new research studies, case studies, reviews of previous research, or other research-related topics.
+Most academic journals use a peer-review process to review articles for quality before publication.

 A database is a collection of many different academic journals that can all be searched at once.
-Databases allow you to limit your search by certain filters, usually including by peer-review status.
-This is a way to feel more secure that you are being shown quality articles published in quality journals.

 Why Care About Peer-review?